wesslen/BigDataPatent/README.md

 ## 1. Modules & Set Working Directory

 ### Import Modules
-For Python, you must call in modules that you will use later on.
+For Python, call modules that will be used in this script.

 ```python